 Update November 2017: The Impossible Project has rebranded itself as Polaroid Originals.
 The film is the same excellent instant stock that Impossible has been steadily refining for years, but with one big difference.
 It’s more affordable now!
 That’s right, you can get 8 exposures of Polaroid goodness for 19 USD rather than 24 USD.
 Still not cheap by any means, but it’s better than nothing!
-Also, you can now buy film from places like Amazon and B&H rather than directly from Polaroid Originals website.
+Also, you can now buy film from places like Amazon and B&H in addition to directly from the Polaroid Originals website.

 Over the past few months, I’ve had quite a few people write me to ask if there was a place they could get affordable instant film for their Polaroid cameras.
 The answer?